n0rr1n501/Norrin-s-2024-Summer-Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/-_DDak3KmOk?si=5Ynht2R5_4MEFsdl" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 Retro Game Arcade Console.
-Play between Tetris and Snake.
+With the Retro Game Arcade Console, players can choose between Tetris and Snake.
 With the motherboard in the middle, I connected six buttons to control different functions.
 There is a capacitor that stores energy, a speaker that houses the audio unit, and there are three LED displays that provide visuals to the games.
 As I was finishing my soldering, I accidentally burned into the button of my console, rendering the button useless.
 Thus, using a replacement button, I desoldered the original and replaced it with the functional one.
 My next step is to work on my main project: Gesture-controlled robot

 <!--